JenniferLang1921/Bamazon/README.md

 [![](https://github.com/JenniferLang1921/Bamazon/blob/master/images/Screen%20Shot%202018-04-14%20at%209.18.57%20PM.png)]

-2. Save the mySQL file to your computer and install npm mysql, npm inquirer, and npm cli-table in node
+2. Execute the sql file to your computer and npm install
 3. In the terminal, type node bamazonCustomer.js
 4. The app will automatically display a table and begin asking you questions about what you would like to buy.
 5. Type your answers to the questions.